Moving to Progressive Delivery with Feature Flags

 Let’s say your product team wants to roll out a feature to a specific customer segment, and they’ve decided to use an existing flag.
 The flag may already have a purpose—for example, your developers could’ve set it up to conduct another test.
 If you don’t have the context (and documentation) to be sure you can use this flag, you could be causing more problems by switching it back on.

 As a result, you flip the switch, and next thing you know, your entire app is experiencing downtime.
+Involving the whole team in the progressive delivery process keeps everyone aligned so you can avoid these kinds of missteps.

 Pro tip: Document every flag’s purpose in a living document to share with the product team.
 Also, make sure you implement role-based access (RBAC) to only allow the right stakeholders to make changes to the flags.